Women Stem Up

 1.2.
 HOW TO COMPLETE THE COURSE

-We hope this course will give you a foundation for understanding and dealing with situations and events that you may encounter as a teacher working for a more gender-including and equal education.
+We hope this course will give you a foundation for understanding and dealing with situations and events that you may encounter as a teacher working for a more gender-inclusive and equal education.

 1.3.
 EXPECTED OUTCOMES OF THE ONLINE TRAINING PROGRAM

-We expect to contribute to diminishing gender inequality issues in higher education and specifically in the STEM areas as well as to increase the understanding of the importance to consider gender equality and inclusiveness in daily training in higher education.
-Be aware that we, as teachers, through personal experiences and values, unconsciously convey notions of e.g. gender that lead to some students being partially excluded and also perpetuating prevailing value
+We expect an increase in the understanding of the importance of considering gender equality and inclusiveness in daily training in higher education as well as a contribution to diminishing gender inequality issues in higher education and specifically in the STEM areas.
+Be aware that we, as teachers, due to our personal experiences and values, unconsciously convey notions of gender that lead to some students being partially excluded.

 Good luck/ The WOMEN STEM-UP working group